Protecting the Edge: Ultrafast Laser Modified C-shaped Glass Edges: Mechanical properties of edge-chamfered substrates

 \section{Mechanical properties of edge-chamfered substrates}

 Microscopic inspection of the glass edge (Fig.~\ref{fig:pfu}) or determination of the edge roughness (Fig.~\ref{fig:SEM}) provide important process information, but do not confirm enhanced mechanical properties, cf.~Sec.~\ref{sec:level1}.
-Following the argumentation of Marjanovic \textit{et al.},\cite{marjanovic2019edge} cf.~Sec.~\ref{sec:level1}, we are convinced that tailored glass edges with reduced tangential angles to the surface, see Fig.\,\ref{fig:champion}\,(b)\,--\,(d), do not exhibit increased edge strength per se, but show enhanced mechanical properties in case of impacts or material defects.
-The edge chamfering method---in our case the combination of inducing laser modifications and chemical separation, cf.\,Sec.~\ref{sec:Expo}---must therefore not reduce the substrate's bending strength.
-In this first, brief investigation, we are content to verify this and refer to later studies that will test for impact strength, in particular also for hardened samples.
+Following the argumentation of Marjanovic \textit{et al.},\cite{marjanovic2019edge} cf.~Sec.~\ref{sec:level1}, we are convinced that tailored glass edges with reduced tangential angles to the surface, see Fig.\,\ref{fig:champion}\,(b)\,--\,(d), do not exhibit increased edge strength \textit{per se}, but show enhanced mechanical properties in case of impacts or material defects.
+The edge chamfering method---in our case the combination of inducing laser modifications and chemical separation, cf.\,Sec.~\ref{sec:Expo}---must, therefore, not reduce the substrate's bending strength.
+In this first, brief investigation, we are content to verify this and refer to later studies that will test for impact strength, in particular, also for hardened samples.

-In the following, bending strength is quantified by determining the maximal flexural load applied to C-shaped tailored edge samples (Corning Gorilla®, non-strengthened, $\unit[550]{\upmu m}$ thickness) via four-point bending tests.\cite{bukieda2020study} Conventionally laser-cut samples of equal geometry and material but with straight face edges, cf.~Fig.\,\ref{fig:champion}\,(a) serve as reference.
+In the following, bending strength is quantified by determining the maximal flexural load applied to C-shaped tailored-edge samples (Corning Gorilla®, nonstrengthened, $\unit[550]{\upmu m}$ thickness) via four-point bending tests.\cite{bukieda2020study} Conventionally laser-cut samples of equal geometry and material but with straight face edges, cf.~Fig.\,\ref{fig:champion}\,(a), serve as reference.
 Here, separation was achieved mechanically.
-These reference substrates were cut to size with non-diffracting beams from a TOP Cleave cutting optics\cite{flamm2021ultrafast} and picosecond pulse trains emerging from a TruMicro 2000 Series laser.\cite{jansen2018pulsed}
+These reference substrates were cut to size with nondiffracting beams from a TOP Cleave cutting optics\cite{flamm2021ultrafast} and picosecond pulse trains emerging from a TruMicro 2000 Series laser.\cite{jansen2018pulsed}